BradenEverson/thoth/README.md

 - [ ] So far only IP and SP are maintained as a part of a Task's context, support storing all registers instead.
 - [X] The only backend supported right now is x86-64, I personally want to use this as an RTOS on ST boards so that for sure needs to exist.
 - [X] As another part of the whole RTOS goal, preemption or time-delta based rescheduling needs to be implemented.
 I'll need to look into how this can be pulled off.
-- [ ] I'm still not sure if I want to support an `Allocator` because I like the idea of it being deterministic and as far as I can think of you would always know how many Tasks you want before run-time, but maybe that's worth looking into.
+- [X] I'm still not sure if I want to support an `Allocator` because I like the idea of it being deterministic and as far as I can think of you would always know how many Tasks you want before run-time, but maybe that's worth looking into.
+    - With the new compile time scheduler argument, now you can make your own scheduling algorithm that does use an allocator!
+Or check out the `RoundRobinDynamic` scheduler included :)
 - [ ] Currently all tasks must be `noreturn`, supporting tasks that may not live forever could be beneficial
 - [ ] Prioritizable tasks